Peregrine05/guides/src/guides/chunky/title_panorama.md

 ---

-I highly recommend installing the [Panorama Tweaker](https://modrinth.com/mod/panorama-tweaker) mod for Fabric.
+I highly recommend installing the <a href="https://modrinth.com/mod/panorama-tweaker" target=_blank">Panorama Tweaker</a> mod for Fabric.
 By default, the panorama view is aimed slightly downward, preventing some of the panorama from being seen.
 This mod allows for extensive customization of the panorama view.